JeffBNimble/GoLessons/Array-Sort/README.md

 In these lessons, we will take a quick look at the numerous ways to sorts slices, including:
 * Sorting slices of primitives (Strings, Ints and Float64s)
 * Sorting slices of primitives or structs using a **Less Func** (less function)

+## How to run the examples
+This project contains examples for two lessons:
+* Sorting primitives => sort_primitives.go
+* Sorting slices => sort_slices.go

+Change the function that is being called in the main func of main.go.

+To run the sorting primitives example, change main,go to call sortPrimitives().

+To run the sorting slices example, change main.go to call sortSlices().